Each year UMA awards over a million dollars in scholarships!

 The electronic application takes approximately 15 minutes to complete.
 Prior to completing this application, we recommend contacting your campus Navigator.
 If needed, campus Navigators can also provide a paper copy of the application.

-- A student accepted at a University of Maine System campus seeking a first baccalaureate degree.
+• A student accepted at a University of Maine System campus seeking a first associate or baccalaureate degree.

-- An undergraduate reentry student who has experienced a gap (three years or more) in the pursuit of postsecondary education.
+• Must be an undergraduate reentry student who has experienced a gap (two years or more) in the pursuit of post-secondary education, from any college institution.

 2022-23 Oldfield 4-H Scholarship